nprapps/nprapps.github.com/_posts/2018-11-19-elex-18-districts.markdown

 ---
 layout: post
 title: "Blue and Red America: How We Built It"
-description: Some QGIS, some Python and a whole lot of Shapefiles
+description: Some QGIS, some Python and a whole lot of shapefiles

 author: Sean McMinn
 email: smcminn@npr.org